blay/blay.se/edgeryders.markdown

 > In the past, political parties and formal youth organizations such as
 > youth councils with links to formal government structures represented
-> the standard form of youth partic-ipation, but this is no longer the
+> the standard form of youth participation, but this is no longer the
 > case.
 >
 > (Herrera, 2006)